 - Provide constructive feedback.
 Your team can’t read your mind—if the outcome wasn’t what you expected, they need to know what you want them to change now (or in the future).
 If you don’t like telling people negative things, you can use the sandwich method—give the negative feedback between two positive points—but be aware this can undermine your feedback.

-Realize that yes, delegating may require an initial investment of time and training, but that it’s worth it—in the long term, it will free up time and result in a better, more effective team so you can finally take time off for a vacation or gain the time you need to grow the business.
+Accept that yes, delegating requires an initial investment of time and training, but that it’s worth it—in the long term, it will free up time and result in a better, more effective team so you can finally take time off for a vacation or gain the time you need to grow and work “on” the business.

-Finally, realize that it’s now YOUR JOB to delegate—after all, the difference between a freelancer and an agency owner is their team; an agency can’t function properly if the owner tries to do it all.
+Finally, recognize that it’s now YOUR JOB to delegate.
+After all, the difference between a freelancer and an agency owner is their team; an agency can’t function properly if the owner tries to do it all.

 Question: What task can you delegate from your to-do list today?